SOUND X SOUND is a series of compositions by Niels Lyhne Løkkegaard, where each piece is an exploration of one single

 SOUND X SOUND - MUSIC FOR 10 HI-HATS (2015)

-Løkkegaard’s aim is to get the instruments to exceed their own familiar sound, and multiplying and layering the sound does exactly that.
-The individual musical instrument and the individual musician is dissolved and reappears in another form.
+Løkkegaard’s aim is to get the instruments to exceed their own familiar sound by multiplying and layering the sound; - attempts of dissolving the individual musical instrument and the individual musician and to make it reappear in another form.

 A sonic as well as human synthesis.

 He explains the concept of this sound as follows:

 “Imagine you enter a room with vibrant acoustics, such as a cafe full of people having conversations, and when you’re close to those conversations you hear the language and understand the words.
 If you step away from the tables, however, and stand in the doorway, you begin to loose the ability to distinguish the words from one another.
 Now instead of hearing the individual conversations, melts all the conversations together, and transform into a one new sound.
 A sound of people without words and language.
 Just as when you hear a group of geese squawk, or the wind in tree tops, a kind of nature given sound of people.
 Once the language is dissolved and the words stop making sense, what is left, is the sound."

 Niels Lyhne Løkkegaard is interested in exploring the sensuousness of sound, and he wants his music to stimulate new ways of approaching sound.

-”I try to reinvent the instrument from a constructive zero.
-Create new music and create new ways of listening. - he says, and continues: ”I work with multiplication and layering of sound, as a way to make the wellknown sound dissolve and reappear as another sound.
+“I try to reinvent the instrument from a constructive zero even though that might be a utopian quest filled with paradoxes, impossibilities and ramifications” and continues: ”I work with multiplication and layering of sound, as a way to make the wellknown sound dissolve and reappear as another sound.
 A sonic as well as human synthesis."

 In the SOUND X SOUND series Niels Lyhne Løkkegaard seeks to create music that lets the instruments transcend their inherent sonic norms and reappear in other forms.
 In the work series SOUND X SOUND he explores this by way of multiplication and layering of sound.